Nazgul168/architect-erp/memory/ENGAGEMENT_MEMORY.md

 19. **Goods Acceptance is confirmed by the actual receiver.** PI may participate but is not automatically the mandatory acceptance approver.

-20. **Project Closure is distinct from Project End Date and Funding Agreement Closeout.** Current target direction is automatic Project closure when all mandatory closure conditions are satisfied; Funding Agreement closeout is separate.
+20. **Project Closure is distinct from Project End Date and Funding Agreement Closeout.** Factual early completion does not itself close the Project.
+Once Closure is applicable because the effective Project End Date has been reached, an approved earlier End Date has become effective, or a formal Termination has occurred, Project closure is automatic when all applicable Closure-Blocking Conditions are satisfied; Funding Agreement closeout is separate.

-21. **Post-Closure activity does not reopen the Project.** Later dissemination, outputs, audit, reviews or impact relations may point to a Closed Project while financial attribution remains with the actual Funding Project / Budget.
+21. **Normal Post-Closure activity does not itself reopen a correctly Closed Project.** Later dissemination, outputs, audit, reviews or impact relations may point to a Closed Project while financial attribution remains with the actual authorized Funding Source / Funding Code / Budget.
+Controlled Reopen is reserved for correction of an erroneous Closure under Decision 48.

 22. **Accounting reconciliation preserves authoritative facts.** Imported 1C facts are not manually overwritten in ERP.
 Discrepancies create Reconciliation Exceptions and corrections occur in the authoritative accounting source.